Dries Buytaert

 • Go on holiday with your friends.
 You'll remember these holidays forever.
 I still remember every holiday with friends.

 • Take your time.
-There will be a lot of decisions and opportunities in your life.
-When the decision is irreversible, give yourself time and space to think it through.
-When the decision is easily reversible, don't overthink it.
+You'll face many decisions and opportunities in life.
+When a decision is irreversible, give yourself time and space to think it through.
+When a decision is easily reversible, don't overthink it.
+If you feel pressure to act quickly, remember that urgency makes you easier to manipulate.
+Slow down, especially when the stakes are high.

 • Spend at least one year living in a foreign country.
 It will change the way you look at things and make you better at everything else you'll do in life.